 Anthony says, “In many ways, working at CTC has felt like a natural progression for me following Code Platoon.
 Both organizations strike that balance between intense, demanding work and top-tier mentorship.
 It’s been super challenging, but a ton of fun, too.
 It’s a pretty incredible thing to be surrounded by awesome people invested in your success, and for that I’m deeply grateful.”

-Anthony will also be sharing his technical skills as an instructor in the new Code Platoon part-time program.
+Anthony will also be sharing his technical skills as an instructor in the new Code Platoon evening and weekend program.
 We are looking forward to having him help future Code Platoon students find their passion for software development!

 Join us in congratulating Anthony as our January 2020 alumni of the month!

 I was a crypto logic linguist in the army.
 I was an Arabic linguist.
 I would translate, you know, Arabic communications and kind of analyze them for any kind of intelligence value.

 I was looking for a coding bootcamp that also accepted the GI bill.
 So it seemed like if I could find that in Chicago, that’d be really great.
 Code Platoon was really just kind of like a happy coincidence.
 I was actually in the first cohort that accepted the GI bill so the timing was just like … if it were any earlier, it wouldn’t have worked.
 If it were later, it wouldn’t have worked.
 It just … it was pretty much perfect.